FluxML/Flux.jl/docs/src/gpu.md

 ```

-Next, we'll get a handle to the device with ordinal `1`, and move `dense_model` to that device:
+Next, we'll get a handle to the device with id `1`, and move `dense_model` to that device:

 ```julia-repl
 julia> device1 = Flux.get_device("CUDA", 1)